 Q: Don’t you know that Jesus is mostly (maybe totally) a made-up character?
 Doesn’t that disprove Christianity?

 A: We do recognize that many early stories about Jesus mix fact with fiction.
 Scholars often disagree about which is which.
 In the first century world this mixture was an accepted way of making the past come alive in the present.
 (Google “midrash.”)
-Can we prove that Jesus existed?
-No. We can’t prove that St. Paul existed either, though I don’t know of any historian who doubts that.
-Historically speaking, all we can credibly show (I wouldn’t say “prove”) is that, starting in the first century, people’s lives were utterly transformed by stories of this amazingly embracing person who seemed to be embracing them even more amazingly after his execution.
+Can we “prove” that Jesus existed?
+No. We can’t “prove” that St. Paul existed either, though I don’t know of any historian who doubts that.
+Historically speaking, all we can credibly show (I wouldn’t say “prove”) is that, starting in the first century, people’s lives were utterly transformed by what they took to be truthful accounts of this amazingly embracing person who seemed to be embracing them even more amazingly after his execution.
 Again, we recognize that this impact of Jesus on his first followers inspired a whole variety of creative (“made-up”) storytelling.
 For them, as for us today, he was not just a figure of the past but a living presence animating the very stories they wrote.
 So it’s no surprise if many stories about him were embellished to convey how radical his impact was and is.
+But despite these embellishments, the basic storyline is unlikely to have been totally invented.
 We’re not troubled by polemical, mostly self-published writers who argue that he never existed, since they are not taken seriously by the majority of secular historians.
 (Google “peer review.”)
 If secular historians start taking them seriously, we’ll pay more attention, but right now they have about as much credibility as people who deny Obama’s U.S. citizenship.
 We have no reason to doubt that Jesus’ all-embracing life among his followers awakened them to the all-embracing life they called God, that his faithfulness to that life got him executed, and that afterwords his followers were surprised to experience him as even more all-embracingly alive.
 That’s the basic storyline that his earliest followers, like St. Paul, preached, and that we still preach today.
 That’s the storyline you’d have to discredit in order to discredit Christianity as we practice it.

 Q: Aren’t you progressive Christians like “mafia wives”?
 Doesn’t your support of any version of Christianity simply make it easier for hateful people to keep using “God” and “Jesus” as clubs to clobber people?
 Could you tolerant, well-meaning, progressive Christians even exist without depending on Christian communities that are hopelessly intolerant, hateful and conservative?